alan-turing-institute/the-turing-way-book/content/make/make.md

 The indentation in each of the recipes are ***tabs***, Makefiles do not accept indentation with spaces.

-To test that everything works correctly, you should now be able to type:
+You should now be able to type:

 ```bash
 $ make output/report.pdf
 ```

-If everything works correctly, the two figures will be created and pdf report will be built.
+If everything worked correctly, the two figures will be created and pdf report will be built.

 Let's go through the Makefile in a bit more detail.
 We have three rules, two